 Filing a Hurricane Insurance Claim

-2017 was a costly hurricane season.
-Six major hurricanes wreaked havoc on the U.S. Three of those hurricanes, Harvey, Irma, and Maria caused approximately $265 Billion in damages.
-As we reach peak hurricane season for 2018, many homeowners need to know what steps to take when filing a hurricane insurance claim.
-Whether you’ve been affected by Hurricane Michael or you want to be prepared for future storms, follow these steps to file a claim.
+Three recent hurricanes, Harvey, Irma, and Maria, caused approximately $265 Billion in damages.
+As we reach peak hurricane season, many homeowners need to know what steps to take when filing a hurricane insurance claim.
+Whether you've been affected by Hurricane Michael or you are preparing for future storms, follow these steps to file a claim.

 Any documentation will help make the claim process smoother.
 Find any receipts for past purchases and submit them with your claim to ensure you receive fair compensation.